zwaldowski/VillainousStyle/README.md

 VillainousStyle is a drawing library for defining a visual style from a chain of individual drawing instructions.
 Each instruction modifies the drawing context to perform common drawing operations such as creating shadows, fills, borders, and shapes.
 It allows for multiple style sheets which can be used to theme an application in multiple visual contexts.
 VillainousStyle sits on top of CoreGraphics, and does not use WebKit for rendering at all.
 It is a fork of the VSStyle and VSShape classes, originally from the [Three20 project](http://github.com/joehewitt/three20).

 This fork of VillainousStyle includes two Xcode projects, supporting a total of five targets:

 * VillainousStyle.framework for use on Mac OS X
 * libVillainousStyle.a for use on Mac OS X
-* Villainous, a demo app built for Mac OS X
+* VillainousTest, a Mac demo app
-* libVillainousStyle.a for use in building iOS apps
+* libVillainousStyle.a for use with iOS apps
-* MobileVillainous, a demo app built for iOS
+* MobileVillainous, an iOS demo app

 Requirements
 ============